CompGenomeLab/PHACTboost_manuscript/README.md

 The necessary files are provided in the Figure2/Data folder.

+Figure 2C shows example of variants misclassified by VEST4 and REVEL but correctly predicted by PHACTboost.
+"Figure2C.R" is the script used to produce the subplots of phylogenetic tree and MSA.

 The data found in the [Figure2/Data](Figure2/Data) folder was generated using the script "Figure2_ProduceData.R.

 ## Figure 3